Back to Blog

 3. Create a weekly 15-minute review meeting.
 Pull up the dashboard, look at the numbers, spot the trends, assign the follow-ups.

 The businesses managing reviews well across multiple locations aren't spending more time on it.
 They're spending less time, more effectively.
-A system beats a habit you hope sticks.

 For more on building the right habits at each location, read why responding to every review matters and learn the ROI of review management to build the business case internally.